mohammedkarwan/Tennis-Prediction/README.md

 pip install pandas pytz requests scikit-learn pygsheets
 2. Google Sheets API Setup
 Create a Google Cloud Project:

-Visit Google Cloud Console
+-Visit Google Cloud Console

-Create a new project or select an existing one
+-Create a new project or select an existing one

 Enable APIs:
-Go to APIs & Services > Enabled APIs & Services
+-Go to APIs & Services > Enabled APIs & Services

-Enable both Google Sheets API and Google Drive API
+-Enable both Google Sheets API and Google Drive API

 Create a Service Account:
-Navigate to IAM & Admin > Service Accounts
+-Navigate to IAM & Admin > Service Accounts

-Click Create Service Account, name it, then click Done
+-Click Create Service Account, name it, then click Done

-Click on the service account email, go to Keys > Add Key > Create new key > JSON
+-Click on the service account email, go to Keys > Add Key > Create new key > JSON

-A JSON file will download (e.g., darkechate-026c305d6750.json).
+-A JSON file will download (e.g., darkechate-026c305d6750.json).
 Keep it safe.

 Share Google Sheet:
-Open the target Google Sheet
+-Open the target Google Sheet

-Click Share
+-Click Share

-Paste the service account email (ends with @developer.gserviceaccount.com)
+-Paste the service account email (ends with @developer.gserviceaccount.com)

-Grant Editor access and click Share
+-Grant Editor access and click Share
+---
 3. Configure config.py
 Create a config.py file in your project folder with the following: